-THIS LISTING IS FOR A GENTLY USED DEMO UNIT WITH UNDER 160 HOURS.
+THIS LISTING IS FOR A GENTLY USED DEMO UNIT.
 CARRIES MANUFACTURERS FULL 1 YEAR WARRANTY.

 Airsep Intensity 10LPM High Pressure Oxygen Concentrator